This section introduces the typical OpenSAFELY workflow for a single research project.

 - Create a git repository from the template repository provided and clone it on your local machine.
 This repo will contain all the code relating to your project, and a history of its development over time.

-- Write a Study Definition that specifies what data you want to extract from the database:
+- Write a dataset definition that specifies what data you want to extract from the database:

-- Generate dummy data based on the Study Definition, for writing and testing code.
+- Generate dummy data based on the dataset definition, for writing and testing code.

 - Develop analysis scripts using the dummy data in R, Stata, or Python.
 This will include: